bajgar/valuewalk/README.md

 ## Contributing

 If you wish to contribute to this repository, simply create a fork, implement changes, and open a PR.
-Feel free to also get in touch with either Ondrej (ondrej@bajgar.com) or Peter (peter.tisnikar@eng.ox.ac.uk).
+Feel free to also get in touch with either Ondrej or Peter.
 Help is appreciated, especially if you have ideas on how to further speed up the algorithms, or make them more computationally efficient.